ITrackU/llmdocker/README.md

 ## Architecture

-The project consists of two main services:
+The project consists of two dockers main services:

-1. **Ollama**: A lightweight LLM server that runs models locally
+1. **Ollama**: A lightweight LLM server that runs models
    - Supports GPU acceleration
    - Runs in an isolated container
    - Data persistence through Docker volumes